I finally completed my first 5 years as a working adult which I started when I was 23 years old.

 Start rebuilding your life in a way that makes you feel good.
 Not just good, but well enough that you’re so immersed in the experience of your everyday life you no longer even think about what so-and-so from such-and-such a time could possibly think if they happen to one day in passing see you again.”

 It all sounds so simple and logical.
 Yet before reading her post, I never thought this way.

 In the past, I was unable to be vulnerable in relationships.
 There would always be a barrier which I put between myself and them.
 So, I would not feel hurt when things ended or when they did disappointing things.
 Naturally, these relationships did not work out.

-My most recent relationship is not perfect and yet by far, the most balanced one and longest lasting one I’ve had in my life.
+My most recent relationship was not perfect and yet by far, the most balanced one and longest lasting one I’ve had in my life.

 What is my next challenge?